jinligen/ocis/docs/extensions/konnectd/_index.md

 geekdocFilePath: _index.md
 ---

-This service provides an OpenID Connect provider which is the default way to authenticate in OCIS.
+This service provides an OpenID Connect provider which is the default way to authenticate in oCIS.